monacofj/kobrapy/docs/exercise-directions.md

      This file is part of Foo.

-     Foo  is a derivative work of the code from KhobraPy by Monaco F. J., distributed under GNU GPL vr3.
+     Foo  is a derivative work of the code from KobraPy by Monaco F. J., distributed under GNU GPL vr3.
 KnobraPy source code can be found at https://github.com/monacofj/khobrapy.
 The main changes applied to the original code are listed in the file Changelog.